-Continuously improving your cloud strategy Bookmark has been added
+Continuously improving your cloud strategy has been saved

 Continuously improving your cloud strategy

 Part 4: A guide through your cloud transition journey

 The cloud can be a critical element of an organization’s competitiveness.
 But the journey to cloud transition is full of technological and strategic challenges.
 In this blog series, we guide you seamlessly through them.
 This episode is about optimizing your cloud strategy.
 How do you continuously challenge your own operating model and perspective to foster innovation?

 As we saw in this blog series, cloud computing has changed every business and industry by making businesses more agile.
 The cloud has helped organizations shifting their focus from asset ownership to services, encourages an entrepreneurial culture and makes it easier to profit from emerging technologies.
 Cloud features such as increased process automation and the pay-as-you-go model lead to cost savings, stimulate speed and decrease dependencies on internal IT.

 When talking about the impact cloud has made on internal IT many CIOs mentioned in our CIO survey that teams can be more business driven over tech-driven because we do not need to manage infrastructure.
 Others talked about how the IT organization became easier to manage and that traditional hands-on management is starting to fade.
 This builds towards a more motivated and productive workforce.

 After the introductory blog of this series, we talked about stage one and stage two of the cloud journey, about embarking on it and about personalizing cloud possibilities.
 This blog is about the third stage: it is about continuously refining cloud capabilities for strategic impact and relentlessly challenging your own operating model and perspective to foster innovation.

 Driving full cloud adoption